shopware5/devdocs/source/blog/_posts/2018-11-30-how-to-use-phive.md

 * registered alias on phar.io (phive install alias)
 * explicit url (phive install https://server/file-1.0.0.phar)

-We will have a more detailed look in the GitHub Releases way and we will use [psh](https://github.com/shopwareLabs/psh) an example for that.
+We will have a more detailed look in the GitHub Releases way and we will use [psh](https://github.com/shopwareLabs/psh) as an example for that.
 We have the following requirements:

 * GPG Key for your project
 * GPG Key must be public available on the SKS Keyservers
 * already generated phar file.

 If all requirements fit we open the console and go to our project directory where the phar file is stored.
 Now we will use this command ```gpg -u psh@example.com --detach-sign --output psh.phar.asc psh.phar``` to sign our generated phar file.
 After that we have a new file psh.phar.asc.
 Both files has to be uploaded to our existing version under https://github.com/shopwareLabs/psh/releases.
 That was all the work we needed for that.
+If you want access your phar file via url you have to store the .asc file in the same directory.

-No you can use ```phive install shopwareLabs/psh``` to install psh.phar.
+Now you can use ```phive install shopwareLabs/psh``` to install psh.phar.
 We have already [created](https://github.com/phar-io/phar.io/commit/d88298103c9fe7a99fdc00d930f505c83b67ada0) an alias for psh so a ```phive install psh``` is also possible.
 If you want to create your own alias you just have to create a pull request for [phar-io/phar.io](https://github.com/phar-io/phar.io)

 ## Conclusion
 Phive is a very good tool to manage the ecosystem around the needed dev tools.
 You escape easily the dependency hell and manage updates of your tool has never been so easy.
 Furthermore you save much space in your repository.
 The usage of OpenPGP/GnuPG secures the hole workflow of getting the needed phar files.